smn06/Imaginify/README.md

 ## Imaginify Overview

-Imaginify is an innovative project that explores the fascinating realm of Text-to-Image Generation using Generative Adversarial Networks (GANs).
+Imaginify is a project that explores the fascinating realm of Text-to-Image Generation using Generative Adversarial Networks (GANs).
 This system empowers users to transform textual descriptions into vivid, lifelike images, pushing the boundaries of creativity and imagination.

 Project Organization
 ------------